OUR next player focus is on one of our newest loan signings, young prop Jimmy Beckett.

 His rugby hero is prop or second-row for the South Sydney Rabbitohs Sam Burgess

 Jimmy describes himself as relaxed, self driven, committed, hard working, dedicated and tough.
-He would pick Mr Greedy as his Mr Man.

 The best player he has played against is Wigan Warriors second-row forward Morgan Smithies.